Skip to content

 What is Keratoconus?

-Kerataconus is a condition that affects the cornea, the clear front part of the eye.
+Keratoconus is a condition that affects the cornea, the clear front part of the eye.
 Although it might sound intimidating, understanding keratoconus and its available treatments can help you or someone you know find proper treatment and maintain clear vision.

 At Advanced Eye Care Professionals, we help patients with keratoconus achieve clear, comfortable, and healthy vision using scleral contact lenses.
 Contact us to schedule your appointment if you or someone you love has been diagnosed with a corneal condition.